 The transcript of what happened in the trial court or agency helps the Supreme Court decide the issues you are raising on appeal.
 For appeals from boards or agencies, you must order or obtain the transcript from that board or agency and according to its rules.

-For appeals from court decisions, the following information applies.
+For appeals from superior court decisions, the following information applies.
 You order the written transcript through a court-appointed vendor.
-In some cases you can order the audio or video recording of a hearing instead of a transcript.
+In some cases you can order the audio recording of a hearing instead of a transcript.
 In limited cases you may qualify to have the transcript made without cost to you.

 Is a Transcript Necessary?